rameshmanepalli1234/rc-travels/VERCEL_ENV_SETUP.md

 1. Redeploy your application
 2. Check that the app loads properly (not a blank page)
-3. You should see the Aditya Car Zone application
+3. You should see the RC Travels application

 ## Troubleshooting